10 Points from the BCG's Market Report

-Boston Consulting Group (BCG) recently teamed up with LightCastle Partners, a data and analytics startup from Bangladesh in order to release a report, titled ‘Bangladesh: The Surging Consumer Market Nobody Saw Coming’.
-In 2025, middle and affluent class Bangladeshis (individuals with annual household income of $5000 or more) will account for 17% of the population.
+Boston Consulting Group (BCG) recently teamed up with LightCastle Partners, a data and analytics startup from Bangladesh to release a report, titled ‘Bangladesh: The Surging Consumer Market Nobody Saw Coming’.
+In 2025, middle and affluent class Bangladeshis (individuals with an annual household income of $5000 or more) will account for 17% of the population.
 In terms of numbers, many interesting trends were identified through this study in which 2000+ consumers were surveyed.
-Here are 10 Key findings:
+Here are 10 key findings:

 - 3 out of every 5 Bangladeshi cities will have at least 100,000 middle and affluent class individuals in the next decade

 - 3 out of 5 consumers think their incomes will rise in the next one year

 - 4 out of 5 consumers care highly about brands in their purchasing decisions, along with budget and quality.

 - 68% of middle and affluent Class Bangladeshis own internet-enabled smartphones

 - 88% of Bangladeshi consumers trust information found online

 - Product information is searched online by 66% of Bangladeshi consumers

 - Only 20% of middle and affluent class Bangladeshis use credit cards-the consumer credit market is still underdeveloped

 - Family needs are met before individual needs by 75% of the population.
 This means Bangladeshi individuals care for their families more than Indonesians (57%), Thais (55%), and Burmese (38%).